CryptoNawwa/nawwa_scalper_tool/README.md

 If you need any help, follow & dm me on twitter [crypto_nawwa](https://twitter.com/crypto_nawwa) or add me on Discord: Nawwa#8129

+## Disclaimer

+Downloading and using this bot is at your own risk, you take full responsabilities and if you lose money it's your own fault.
+I recommand using it on a test account first.

 ## License